alorozco22/peanutsjs-stable/README.md

 ## Model View Controller

-Model View Controller (MVC) is a concept related to how to organize code in self contained modules with clear responsibilities.
+Model View Controller (MVC) is a concept related to how to organize code in self-contained modules with clear responsibilities.
 This makes the process of increasing functionality easy and viable.
 You will find a lot of information about it in the web.
 However, how to implement the concept may be confusing at first glance.
 MVC can be applied to many contexts; and, there are many ways of implementing MVC. *PeanutsJS* follows the next pattern for the web development context:

 ![MVC](./04-doc/MVC-organized.png)

 1. The **user** interacts directly with the web browser.
 1. The browser makes a **request** to the app or emits some order under some information protocol.
 1. The **Router** is a .js file.
 It has a reference to the **express server** (app), so it declares the functions associated to every request in the app, and to the **controller**, so it calls the correspondent function defined inside it.
 1. The **Controller** is another .js module.
-It recieves as parameters the request and response objects from the router.
+It receives as parameters the request and response objects from the router.
 The controller asks the models to process the request's data.
 1. The **Models** are divided into separate .js files.
-Thereby, the logic and data handling of the app can be easily modularized in managable, self-contained files.
+Thereby, the logic and data handling of the app can be easily modularized in manageable, self-contained files.
 A function in a model **returns** the processed data to the controller.
 1. Once the controller has the processed information, it **renders, sends a file, etc.** to display to the user from the views via the response object.
 These are simple html, css, ejs and client javascript files.
 1. Finally, the browser **displays** the rendered file or response to the user.